conduitio-labs/conduit-connector-oracle/README.md

 # Conduit Connector Oracle

 ### General
-The Oracle connector is one of [Conduit](https://github.com/ConduitIO/conduit) plugins.
+Oracle connector is one of [Conduit](https://github.com/ConduitIO/conduit) plugins.
 It provides both, a source and destination Oracle connector.

 ### Prerequisites
 - [Go](https://go.dev/) 1.18